ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Singular Path:
 : A JSONPath expression built from selectors which each select at most one node.

+//PICKER//:
+: A single item within a bracketed (`[]`) value selector that identifies which values are to be selected.

 For the purposes of this specification, a value as defined by
 {{-json}} is also viewed as a tree of nodes.
 Each node, in turn, holds a value.